McBoomer/TumorVision-AI/README.md

-# Brain Tumor MRI Classifier

-### By Muadh Khan
+By Muadh Khan
-*Markham, Ontario – August 2025*
+Markham, Ontario – August 2025

 ## Components / Skills

 ### Technical Skills / Tools

-1. **Keras Machine Learning**
+**Keras Machine Leearning**

-   - Keras is a high-level API designed for building and training neural networks.
-It provides a user-friendly interface that simplifies the process of creating machine learning models, especially for developers who prioritize ease of use and rapid prototyping.
+Keras is a high-level API made for building and training neural netwroks.
+It gives a easy interface that makes it simpler to make machine learning modells, mostly for developers who like things quick and easy.
-   - In this project, it was used to build a CNN capable of classifying brain MRI images into glioma, meningioma, or no tumor.
+In this project, it was used to build a CNN that can tell brain MRI images apart into glioma, meningioma, or no tumor.
-   - The trained model is saved as a `.h5` file, which can be loaded directly to make predictions without retraining.
+The trained model is saved as a `.h5` file, which can be loaded straight, to make guesses without retraining.

-2. **Python**
+**Python**

-   - Core programming language for the project, used to implement the model, preprocessing, and GUI.
+Main programming langage for the project, used to write the model, preprocessing, and GUI.
-   - Libraries included: `numpy` for numerical operations, `Pillow` for image processing, `tkinter` for GUI development.
+Libraries used: `numpy` for math, `Pillow` for images, `tkinter` for GUI developement.

-3. **Dataset Handling**
+**Dataset Handling**

-   - The project uses the **Kaggle Brain Tumor MRI Dataset**, which includes over **5,000 scans** across training and testing sets.
+The project uses the Kaggle Brain Tumor MRI Dataset, which has over **5,000 scans** in training and testing sets.
-   - Images were loaded, resized, and normalized to prepare them for the CNN.
+Images were loaded, resized, and normalized, so the CNN can read them right.
-   - The network has learned from this dataset to distinguish between glioma, meningioma, and no tumor scans.
+The network has learnt from this dataset to tell apart glioma, meningioma, and no tumor scans.

-4. **Tkinter GUI**
+**Tkinter GUI**

-   - Built a simple, interactive interface for users to upload MRI images and view predictions.
+Made a simple, interactive window for users to upload MRI images and see guesses.
-   - Demonstrates the integration of machine learning with user-facing software.
+Shows how machine learning can work with user programs, which is needed for testing, and use.

-5. **Model Persistence**
+**Model Persistance**

-   - Saving and reusing the trained model demonstrates understanding of practical deployment of machine learning in real-world applications.
+Saving and reusing the trained model shows knowing how to use machine learning, in real-world stuff.

----

 ### Soft Skills / Project Skills

-1. **Problem Solving**
+**Problem Solving**

-   - Tackled the challenge of classifying medical images and designing a workflow from dataset loading to prediction.
+Worked on the problem of telling medical images apart and made a way from loading data, to guess.

-2. **Attention to Detail**
+**Attention to Detail**

-   - Ensured images were correctly preprocessed (resized, normalized) for optimal model performance.
+Made sure images were correctly resized and normalized for best performence.

-3. **Project Management**
+**Project Managment**

-   - Organized scripts (`main.py`, `model.py`, `keras_ml_loader.py`, GUI) and maintained a clear separation between training and prediction.
+Kept scripts (`main.py`, `model.py`, `keras_ml_loader.py`, GUI) neat and split training and guessing parts.

-4. **Learning & Adaptability**
+**Learning & Adaptability**

-   - Researched and switched between TensorFlow and Keras when necessary, choosing the most efficient approach for this project.
+Looked up and switched between TensorFlow and Keras when needed, picking the faster and easier way.

-5. **Communication**
+**Communication**

-   - Designed the GUI and README to clearly convey functionality, usage instructions, and the motivation behind the project.
+Made the GUI and README to clearly show how it works, instructions, and reason, behind the project.

-6. **Passion for Healthcare Technology**
+**Passion for Healthcare Technology**

-   - Demonstrated commitment to using AI to improve brain scanning and early detection of brain tumors.
+Showed care for using AI to help brain scanning  technology, and find tumors early.

----

 ## About This Project

-This project is a **Brain Tumor MRI Classifier** that I built to explore how machine learning can assist in medical imaging.
-It allows a user to upload a brain MRI scan and predicts whether it shows a glioma, meningioma, or no tumor.
+This project is a Brain Tumor MRI Classifier I built to see how machine learning can help with medical images.
+It lets a user upload a brain MRI scan and guesses if it shows a glioma, meningioma, or no tumor.

-I designed this tool to be simple and interactive, using **Keras for the neural network** and **Tkinter for the GUI**, so anyone can test it on their own images without dealing with code.
+I made this tool simple and easy, using Keras for the neural network, and Tkinter for the GUI, so anyone can try it on their own pictures without coding.

----

 ## Dataset

 The dataset I used comes from Kaggle: [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection)

-You can download it and place it in your project folder under `dataset/Brain Tumor MRI Dataset` to use it with the program.
+You can get it and put it in your project folder under `dataset/Brain Tumor MRI Dataset` to use with the program.

-The dataset is already interpereted by the machine learning model keras in a file called 'brain_tumor_model.h5'
+The dataset is already read by the machine learning model Keras in a file called `'brain_tumor_model.h5'`.

----

 ## Why I Built This

-Brain scanning technology has always been something that matters deeply to me.
-I’ve seen firsthand how critical early and accurate detection can be for people’s lives.
-Knowing that machine learning could help doctors interpret scans faster and more accurately inspired me to take on this project.
+Brain scanning  technology has always been something that is important to me.
+I’ve seen how early and correct detection, can help people’s lives.
+Knowing that machine learning could help doctors read scans faster, and more correct made me start this project.

-This is more than just a coding exercise—it’s a personal step toward understanding **how AI can meaningfully assist in healthcare**, particularly in areas where speed and precision can make a real difference.
+This is more than just coding—it’s a personal step to see how AI can help in healthcare, in places where speed, and accuracy can make a real difference.

----

 ## How It Works

-1. **Load the Trained Model** – The program uses a pre-trained CNN (`brain_tumor_model.h5`) to classify MRI images.
+- **Load the Trained Model** – The program uses a pre-trained CNN (`brain_tumor_model.h5`) to check MRI images.
-2. **Select an Image** – Using the GUI, you can choose any brain MRI scan.
+- **Select an Image** – Using the GUI, you can pick any brain MRI scan.
-3. **Prediction** – The program processes the image, normalizes it, and predicts the class with confidence.
+- **Prediction** – The program changes the image, normalizes it, and guesses the class with confidence.
-4. **Output** – The prediction is displayed alongside the uploaded image, making it easy to interpret.
+- **Output** – The guess is shown with the uploaded image, easy to read.

-The model was trained on a dataset of brain MRI images, resized to 128×128 pixels, and normalized for best performance.
+The model was trained on brain MRI images, resized to 128×128 pixels, and normalized for best performence.

----

 ## How to Use

-1. Make sure Python is installed on your computer.
+1. Make sure Python is on your computer.
-2. Install the required packages:
+2. Install the needed packages:

 ```bash
 pip install keras pillow numpy